 We spoke to Australian career advise expert Russell Johnson, a career planning veteran with CEO-level experience in Australia and the US, to get a fresh perspective on being made redundant.
 Russell also shared some insightful redundancy career tips.
 Here’s what he had to say.

-- You ‘took a package’ (a voluntary departure),
+- You accepted a ‘redundancy package’ – a voluntary departure.

-- Team or organisational restructure resulted in the elimination of your job (a separation dressed up as redundancy).
+- A team or organisational restructure resulted in the elimination of your job.